 Supervision For activities with students with a medical condition or disability that may impact on safety during the activity, consultation with parents is required prior to allocating supervision to determine the impact of students' medical condition or disability on safety during the activity.
 The number of adult supervisors required to fulfil emergency and supervision roles must consider the nature of the activity, students' ages, abilities and specialised learning, access and/or health needs.
 Before the activity, all adult supervisors must be familiar with the contents of the CARA record.
-During the activity, all adult supervisors: V must be readily identifiable must closely monitor students with health support needs must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures, erratic animal behaviour).
+V During the activity, all adult supervisors: must be readily identifiable must closely monitor students with health support needs must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures, erratic animal behaviour).
 Follow the relevant Standard operating procedures from Queensland Schools Animal Ethics Committee's Forms and publications to maintain the duty of care associated with any use of an animal.
-V Do NOT handle animals that cannot be positively identified (e.g. spiders, snakes) and managed safely by a qualified adult supervisor.
+Do NOT handle animals that cannot be positively identified (e.g. spiders, snakes) and managed safely by a qualified adult supervisor.
 Refer to Department of Environment and Science and the Queensland Museum's Dangerous insects and Common and dangerous snakes for information.
-V All animals that cannot be positively identified by a qualified adult supervisor are to be considered potentially venomous.
-Unfamiliar activities (e.g. from online sources) must be trialled without students to identify foreseeable hazards and plan safety processes.
+All animals that cannot be positively identified by a qualified adult supervisor are to be considered potentially venomous. \checkmark Unfamiliar activities (e.g. from online sources) must be trialled without students to identify foreseeable hazards and plan safety processes.
 Do not proceed if risks of the activity outweigh educational outcomes.
+The NBEEC teacher running the animal experience have experience in handling the live animal (mud crabs, s

-The NBEEC teacher running the animal experience have experience in handling the live animal (mud crabs, s turtle, blue tongue lizard, spiny leaf insects and/or stick insects).
-NBEEC staff member will monitor student ad lherence to safety space boundaries throughout activity and adjust if needed.
-Adult supervisors will monitor students interacting with smaller marine organisms such as hermit crabs and soldier crabs in trays to ensure all animals are treated ethically.
+The NBEEC teacher running the animal experience have experience in handling the live animal (mud crabs, snake, turtle, blue tongue lizard, spiny leaf insects and/or stick insects).
+NBEEC staff members will monitor student adherence to safety space boundaries throughout the activity and adjust if needed.
+(Eg Position of students behind rope on carpet during the delivery of the mud carb talk to maintain a safe barrier between the students and the mud crab.)
+Adult supervisors will monitor students interacting with smaller marine organisms, such as hermit crabs and soldier crabs in trays, to ensure all animals are treated ethically.